Shoplifting Laws in Arizona

 - Class 4 Felony: There are two instances in which the defendant might be convicted of class 4 felony shoplifting.
 First, when the person used some “artifice, instrument, container, device, or other article” to facilitate the shoplifting.
 A purse, backpack, or shopping bag could be a “container” under this provision.
 Second, when the person already has two prior offenses within the past five years for shoplifting or other theft crime (burglary, robbery, or organized retail theft).
 This is the most serious shoplifting felony.
 A conviction carries a possible jail sentence of 18 months to three years; a fine up to $150,000; and probation up to three years.

 A misdemeanor or felony conviction could result in jail or prison, lengthy probation, community restitution, and hefty criminal fines.
 (The judge could order “public service” in addition to, or in lieu of, any fines.)
-For more information about the punishment associated with theft convictions, visit our general discussion on theft crimes under Arizona law.
+For more information about the punishment associated with theft convictions, visit our general discussion on theft crimes under Phoenix law.

 Civil Liability for Shoplifting in Arizona